maxperry/photometrypipeline-vm/README.md

 # PhotoPipe VM
-A Debian-based, Vagrant virtual machine for running [PhotoPipe](https://github.com/maxperry/photometrypipeline), an automated photometry pipeline.
+A Debian 8.6, Vagrant virtual machine for running [PhotoPipe](https://github.com/maxperry/photometrypipeline), an automated photometry pipeline.

 Works with macOS and Linux.

-# Installation
+## Installation

 #### 1) [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads) installer for your operating system.
 **Note 1:** version 5.1.10 or higher is required due to a [bug](https://www.virtualbox.org/ticket/16084) affecting `urllib`.